 A sign of the times – toilet paper theft!

-Toilet view – basic but functional
+Toilet view at the trailhead – basic but functional

 Elevation profile for the Bungonia National Park Red Track.
 This track is grade 5 has a steep descent and a steep ascent.
 You will definitely earn this walk from a physical sense